graysli/DefinitelyNotABot/README.md

 # Definitely Not A Bot
-A Discord bot with basic functions and games.
+A Discord bot with basic functions and randomizer games.